merrafelice/merrafelice.github.io/index.md

 1. Yashar Deldjoo, Tommaso Di Noia, Felice Antonio Merra, Assessing the Impact of a User-Item Collaborative Attack on Class of Users, The 1st Workshop on the Impact of Recommender Systems with ACM RecSys 2019

+## News
+If you are interested in my research interestes please send me an email directly.